bikeshaving/crank/docs/WIP.md

 })();
 ```

 `AsyncLabeledCounter` is an async version of the `LabeledCounter` example introduced earlier, and demonstrates several key differences between sync and async generator components.
 First, rather than using `while` or `for…of` loops, we now use a `for await…of` loop.
-This is possible because Crank contexts are an async iterable of props, just as they are iterables of props.
-Second, you’ll notice that the async generators yield multiple times per iteration over `this`.
+This is possible because Crank contexts are not just an iterable of props, but also an async iterable of props.
+Second, you’ll notice that the async generator yields multiple times per iteration over `this`.
 While this is possible for sync generators, it wouldn’t necessarily make sense to do so because generators suspend at each yield, and upon resuming the props would be stale.
-In contrast, async generator components are continuously resumed as they yield.
-To suspend the async generator component between updates, we rely on the `for await…of` loop, which pauses at the bottom when there are no pending updates.
+In contrast, async generator components are continuously resumed.
+Therefore, to suspend the async generator component between updates, we rely on the `for await…of` loop, which pauses at the bottom when there are no pending updates.

 ### Responsive Loading Indicators
 The async components we’ve seen so far have been all or nothing, in the sense that the renderer cannot show anything until all components in the tree have fulfilled.
 This can be a problem when you have an async call which takes longer than expected; it would be nice if parts of the element tree could be shown without waiting, and if components which have yet to fulfill could be replaced with a loading indicator.
-Because loading indicators which show immediately can paradoxically make your app seem less responsive, we can use the async rules described functions above along with async generator functions to show loading indicators which wait before showing.
+Because loading indicators which show immediately can paradoxically make your app seem less responsive, we can use the async rules described above along with async generator functions to show loading indicators which wait before showing.

 ```jsx
 async function Fallback ({wait = 1000, children}) {